It’s never too late to be who you might have been.

-Understanding insights about the art and science of personal success—insights about how our brains really work and the power of habit—enables me to help my clients imagine and achieve things they never believed possible.
+Understanding insights about the art and science of personal success—insights about how our brains really work and the power of neuroplasticity and habit—enables me to help my clients imagine and achieve things they never believed possible.

 I bring many strengths to my practice, starting with an ability to ask perceptive questions, which are at the heart of every good coaching conversation.
 I’ve also done the hard personal work required to listen without judgment and with a firm belief in you and your aspirations.